Wozniaxos/elixir-path-til/README.md

 - go to project -> `cd backend`

-- setup environments base on `.env.template` - ask for needed secrets
+- setup environments base on `.env.template` or `.env.template.docker` when you want to run app with docker - ask for needed secrets

 ##### Run with Docker